MicrowavedBunny/m3337ho0o0ok/README.md

 Certain mods may cause the game to crash with an Engine Error.
 An example of the error is:
 `component 20 (aicomponent/jetpack/revenant_test) on 'master_level_ai_heavy_revenant_retro' has an invalid component id`

-If you encounter this error, please notify the mod creator.
-You will either need to remove meathook or downgrade to a previous version of meathook to resolve the issue.
+This is a problem with version 7.1 of Meathook.
+If you encounter this error, please download the newest version (v7.2).

 ### Changelog